Best Practices for Delaying Push Permission Requests: A Diagnostic Implementation Guide

 Step-by-Step Resolution: Bridging Soft Prompts to Native API Calls

 The transition from a UI modal to the native Push API must be synchronous and strictly gated by explicit user consent.
-Follow this diagnostic workflow to ensure secure, production-ready execution:
+Before executing these steps, confirm the service worker registration is active — pushManager is unavailable without a registered service worker.
+Follow this diagnostic workflow:

 - Verify service worker registration state via